awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 ```

 Where:
 + `partition` identifies the partition that the resource is in\.
 For standard AWS regions, the partition is `aws`\.
-If you have resourses in other partitions, the partition is `aws-partitionname`\.
+If you have resources in other partitions, the partition is `aws-partitionname`\.
 For example, the partition for resources in the China \(Beijing\) region is `aws-cn`\.
 + `service` identifies the AWS product\.
 For IAM resources, this is always `iam`\.
 + `region` is the region the resource resides in\.
 For IAM resources, this is always left blank\.
 + `account` is the AWS account ID with no hyphens \(for example, 123456789012\)\.